Kamil-java/credit-app-microservices/README.md

   - You can also use a minikube tool which is also a great solution.
   - [Kubernetes Tutorial Minikube](https://minikube.sigs.k8s.io/docs/start/)
 * (Kubernetes uses remote repositories from the docker hub)
+* The solution from Kubernetes uses images posted on Docker Hub, we can also use local images.
+First, build docker images and then in yaml files representing (* _app) containers in the kubernetes directory set the dependency <b>imagePullPolicy: Never</b>.
+After that, kubernetes will start searching our local images instead of looking for images in the repository.
+(Command invocation procedures do not change).

 All you have to do is go to the main project directory and then call the command
 ```